myselfsagar/localPro-marketplace/README.md

 5.  **Create your `.env` file:**

-    - Create a `.env` file in the root directory by copying the `.env.example` file.
+    - Create a `.env` file in the root directory by copying the `.env.example` file (ensure this example file exists in your repo).
     - Fill in your actual database credentials, Cloudinary keys, Brevo key, and session secret in the `.env` file:

       ```ini